elidoran/cosmos-blaze-profiles/README.md

   },
   anotherProfile: {
     helpers: {
-      // name of profile : name of helper in profile
+      // name of helper in this profile : name of other profile
-      someProfile: 'value'
+      value: 'someProfile'
     }
     , functions: {
+      // key  : *different* name of helper in this profile
-      // name of profile : name of function in profile
+      // value: helper name in other profile @ name of other profile
-      someProfile: '$doWork'
+      $work: '$doWork@someProfile'
     }
   }
 })